 The Board of Appeals found for the Revenue Department, as did the Central Tax Court, but the Thailand company kept going and referred the matter to the Supreme Court.

 The Supreme Court's Ruling

 A royalty, as it is prescribed in Section 40(3) of the Revenue Code, is a payment made for “goodwill, copyright or any other rights".
 The term "or any other rights" means rights that are similar in nature to a copyright, such as rights under a license or a franchise.
 Royalty payments are paid to the owner of the rights for the use of or the right to use the rights of the owner.
-For payments for “know-how” to be a royalty, the payments must be made to the owner of the information or experience for the use of or the right to use the owner's information or experience, which information or experience is unpublished information and experience, in the same way that payments are made to an owner of a copyright, license or a franchise for the use of or the right to use the owner's copyright, license or franchise.
+For payments for “know-how” to be a royalty, the payments must be made to the owner of the information or experience for the use of or the right to use the owner's information or experience, which information or experience is unpublished information and experience, in the same way as payments made to an owner of a right for the use of or the right to use the owner's copyright, license or franchise.

-Unlike a royalty, a service fee is paid to an owner of information or experience, not for the use of or the right to use the owner's information or experience, but for the owner's own use of his own information or experience for the purposes of supplying something to the payer, such as payments are made to an engineer who uses his own information or experience to design a factory for the payer.
+Unlike a royalty, a service fee payment is paid to an owner of information or experience, not for the use of or the right to use the owner's information or experience, but for the purpose of the owner of information or experience to supply or provide something to the payer, such as payments that are made to an engineer who uses his information or experience to design a factory for the payer.

 From the testimony and evidence presented to the Court it was clear that the Monthly Fixed Fee payments were paid to the Dutch company for the services of the Dutch company, not for the use of or the right to use any information or experience that the Dutch company owns and the Court ruled that the Monthly Fixed Fee payments were paid for services, which are entitled to exemption from Thailand withholding tax under the Business Profits Article 7 of the double tax treaty between Thailand and the Netherlands.